broadinstitute/seqr/deploy/LOCAL_INSTALL.md

    gcloud auth application-default login
    ```

-2. upload your .vcf.gz callset to a google bucket
+1upload your .vcf.gz callset to a google bucket
    ```bash
    GS_BUCKET=gs://your-bucket       # your google bucket
    GS_FILE_PATH=data/GRCh38         # the desired file path.
 Good to include build version and/ or sample type to directory structure